 Yes, we are very to thankful to Guo Juan (5p) for answering our questions once a month.
 You can ask your questions here by creating a new topic.
 At the beginning of the next month she is going to answer them all live in our KGS Open Study Room.
 The lecture will then be uploaded to our YouTube channel.

-All you need to do is to register on openstudyroom.org.
+All you need to do is to register on openstudyroom.org and confirm your e-mail address.
 Then you will have to wait for an admin to accept you as an OSR member.
 One should have played at least one game on KGS or OGS to be accepted.
 If it takes too long, ask an admin.

 It's because you just registered and our team didn't accept you as an OSR member yet.
 We will check that you verified your email and that you have played at least one game on KGS or OGS.
 Feel free to ask an admin when it takes too long.